 THE SERPENT PAPERS, his first novel, was edited by Richard Marek (former President & Publisher of Dutton Books and editor for Ernest Hemingway, James Baldwin and Robert Ludlum).
 It was named a short-listed finalist in the Blue Moon Novel Competition 2021 and was nominated for a PEN/Hemingway Award.
-It was published March 1, 2022, by The Permanent Press and will be published in January, 2022.
+It was published March 1, 2022, by The Permanent Press and will be published in February, 2022.
 In advance of the full book, multiple chapters were published in 2020 and 2021 by the online literary journal The Write Launch (see website listed on this page).
 His short story, The Champion, won 1st Prize in the League of Utah Writers Annual Quills Contest 2020 for new writers of fiction and is published in the Arlington Literary Journal's October 2022 issue.
 His short story, Durango, received Honorable Mention in the same contest and was published in the December 2021 issue of The Write Launch.
 His short story, The Oma, was published in October 2021 issue of The Write Launch.
 He has essays published in Audere Literary Magazine, Bookscover2cover, and the Columbia Fiction Foundry.
 He has been on radio across the United States and in Europe speaking about his work, the Vietnam War, and the Shake-speare Controversy.

 As a physician with extensive clinical experience, Dr Schnader welcomes invitations to speak on the crafting of authentic medical scenes in writing novels, plays and cinema.
 Visit his website at: https://jschnaderauthor.com